aiidateam/aiida-sssp-workflow/README.md

 For all delta measure verification, the configurations are all compatible with the ACWF.
 While for bands measure and convergence workflow, the configurations used are set in file `statics/cif/mapping.json`.
 The principles are for bands measure, using the configurations from Cottiner's paper since they are the groud state structures exist in real wolrd.
-And for lanthanides using the Nitrides from Wenzowech paper.
+And for lanthanoids using the Nitrides from Wenzowech paper for bands measure and convergence otherwise hard to converge in scf calculation.
-Using the uniaries/diamond configurations for convergence verification.
+Using the uniaries/diamond configurations for convergence verification except for lanthenoids.

 ## For maintainers